 Mark loves attending Arc University.
 He enjoys bowling with his friends, music and dancing, and participating in many sports.
 Although he is not very verbal, he communicates brilliantly with his bright smile and joyful personality.
 In turn, arc has given this hard-working young man a purpose and a sense of independence that his parents say have changed his life for the better.

 Elnaz has been working for arc since 2015.
 The Centennial store’s sales floor is a well-managed place thanks to her efficient approach to running the clothing racks and her cheerful personality.
 Elnaz is very active in the Arc Ambassador programs, where she has made countless friends.
 She is also the secretary for the arc Ambassador Civitan International volunteer group, another area where her steadfast commitment and enthusiasm come in quite handy!

-Elnaz is one of our first Ambassadors to be selected to be a part of the IN!, the Colorado Initiative for Inclusive Higher Education, and is currently a student at Arapahoe Community College.
+Elnaz is one of our first Ambassadors to be admitted as a student to Arapahoe Community College, via a program supported by IN! – Colorado Initiative for Inclusive Higher Education.
 She loves campus life, but it’s the family she’s created at arc that has encouraged her to spread her wings and that brings her the most happiness!

 Homeless people often rely on the generosity of strangers and nonprofit organizations for assistance when they lack a roof over their heads and the basic necessities of life.
 Giving Care Bags to the homeless can supply these individuals with items that may be difficult to come by and provide a touch of kindness during a period of their life when they need it the most.